cayleygraph/cayley/docs/Quickstart-As-Application.md

 g.V("Humphrey Bogart").All()

 // "Humphrey Bogart" is a name, but not an entity.
 Let's find the entities with this name in our dataset.
-// Follow links that are pointing In to our "Humphrey Bogart" node with the predicate "name". g.V("Humphrey Bogart").In("<name>").All()
+// Follow links that are pointing In to our "Humphrey Bogart" node with the predicate "<name>". g.V("Humphrey Bogart").In("<name>").All()

-// Notice that "name" is a generic predicate in our dataset.
+// Notice that "<name>" is a generic predicate in our dataset.
 // Starting with a movie gives a similar effect. g.V("Casablanca").In("<name>").All()